SOFTBALL101.com

 Some common synonyms of steal are filch, pilfer, and purloin.
 While all these words mean "to take from another without right or without detection," steal may apply to any surreptitious taking of something and differs from the other terms by commonly applying to intangibles as well as material things.

-STEAL | definition in the Cambridge English Dictionary
+STEAL | definition in the Cambridge Learner’s Dictionary

-STEAL meaning: 1. to take something without the permission or knowledge of the owner and keep it: 2. to do….
+STEAL meaning: 1. to secretly take something that does not belong to you, without intending to return it: 2. to….
 Learn more.

-STEAL - Learn the Meaning, Synonyms & Translations | Collins English ...
+STEAL - Definition & Translations | Collins English Dictionary

 >